-- Is from the time you arrive at school until the time you leave - Classroom schedule is from 7:40 am- 2:45 pm - Explicit written permission from a parent/guardian is required to leave anytime during the school day
+- Is from the time you arrive at school until the time you leave - Classroom schedule is from 7:40 am- 2:45 pm - Includes "early bird classes" which start at 7:00 am - Explicit written permission from a parent/guardian is required to leave anytime during the school day

-After 3:00 pm each day, if a student is in the building, he/she is expected to be with a teacher, coach, or staff member.
+After 3:00 pm each day, if a student is in the building, he/she is expected to be with a teacher, coach, or a staff member.
 If a student is not with a Columbus staff member, he/she should make arrangements to leave the building and not loiter unnecessarily inside of school or on school property.
+While waiting for a ride, students must remain in the lobby.